Detailed content of our market study

 2.1 Demand characteristics

-Compared to global consumers, Italians own more home textiles on average: ** bath towels (***).
-This path was most likely influenced by the emergence and growing popularity of household linens supplied by large accessory and appliance companies such as IKEA and Leroy Merlin, which generally sell household textiles cheaper than specialty stores
+This path has most likely been influenced by the emergence and growing popularity of home textiles supplied by large accessory and appliance companies such as IKEA and Leroy Merlin, which generally sell home textiles cheaper than specialty stores.

 2.2 Geographical distribution of demand